 As a registered carer, you need to issue valid receipts to the person who pays for the child care.

 To help you do this, we provide printed receipt books free of charge.
-You can order these receipt books once your application is approved and you are sent your Carer Reference Number.
-If you run out of receipt books, you can order more products online.
+You can order these receipt books once your application is approved and you're sent your Carer Reference Number.
+If you run out of receipt books, you can order more online.
 Alternatively, you can use your own receipts, which can be either handwritten in blue or black pen or computer generated, as long as you include:

 - your Carer Reference Number